After the royal pomp, Trump's state visit turns to politics and a meeting with Starmer

 Starmer wants a successful state visit to balance weeks of bad news that saw him lose not just an ambassador but Deputy Prime Minister Angela Rayner — who quit over a tax error on a home purchase — and a senior aide.
 Fourteen months after winning a landslide election victory, Starmer’s government is struggling to kickstart Britain’s sluggish economy and his Labour Party is lagging in the polls.

-Leslie Vinjamuri, president of the Chicago Council on Global Affairs, said the trip was likely to be “a difficult visit for the prime minister, much more so than for the U.S. president.”
+Leslie Vinjamuri, president of the Chicago Council on Global Affairs, said the trip is likely to be “a difficult visit for the prime minister, much more so than for the U.S. president.”

 For Trump, “this plays well at home, it plays well abroad.
 It’s almost entirely to President Trump’s advantage to turn up to Britain and be celebrated by the British establishment,” she said.